 A team led by Tohid Didar, an assistant professor of mechanical engineering, along with a group headed by Carlos Filipe, the chair of the school’s chemical engineering department, and biochemist Yingfu Li collaborated to create a transparent test patch called the “Sentinel Wrap.”

 The researchers print particular molecules that can recognize the presence of certain bacteria onto a patch, which can be attached to food packaging, explains Didar.

 “Part of the whole packaging could contain those molecules that we print,” he said.

-Lead author Hanie Yousefi, a graduate student and research assistant in McMaster’s Faculty of Engineering, says the thin patch will have molecule sensors on one side to detect bacteria when it’s installed in food packaging; the patch has no affect on the food inside.
+Lead author Hanie Yousefi, a graduate student and research assistant in McMaster’s Faculty of Engineering, says the thin patch will have molecule sensors on one side to detect bacteria when it’s installed in food packaging; the patch has no effect on the food inside.

 The patch is scanned by a handheld device, like a cellphone, in a grocery store to see if there’s bacteria present, says Didar.